rakutentech/macos-push-tester/README.md

 The macOS Push Tester App allows you to send push notifications through APNS (Apple Push Notification Service) or FCM (Firebase Cloud Messaging) and receive them on a device or simulator/emulator.

+The macOS Push Tester App can also send push notifications to Live Activities on iOS devices (iOS >= 16.1).
+This feature only works with APNS token.

 Android emulators must enable the Google API for Google Play services.

 It can also get device tokens from any iPhone on the same wifi network.